Mxgrig/floinvite/PRICING_AND_POSITIONING.md

 Includes:

-* Visitor sign-in / sign-out
+* Unlimited visitor records
 * Live on-site & evacuation lists
+* On-site access during outages
 * Notifications (arrival, awareness)
-* Offline access (on-device availability)
-* Access current and recent visit records in-app
+* On-demand record exports (PDF / CSV for 90 days)
 * Email support

 Positioning:

-> "Everything a small organisation needs to know who is on site."
+> "Everything a small organisation needs to know who is on site—with evidence access when you need it."

-**Standard record access:**
+**What "evidence access" means:**
-* View current and recent visitor records in-app
+* Export visitor records for a specific date range (PDF or CSV)
-* Suitable for day-to-day operations and short-term lookups
+* Useful for incident investigations, compliance inquiries, or routine reporting
-* No long-term retention, exports, or automatic backups
+* Data available on-demand; no automatic backups or archival

 ---